department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 <div class="va-introtext">

-If you have a disability (damage to your body or mind that makes you unable to work) that we’ve concluded was caused—or made worse—by your active service, you may be able to get life insurance under Service-Disabled Veterans Insurance (S-DVI).
+If you have a disability that we’ve concluded was caused—or made worse—by your active service, you may be able to get life insurance under Service-Disabled Veterans Insurance (S-DVI).
 Find out if you qualify—and how to manage your coverage.

 </div>